velish-qubadov/Fake-Real-Face-Classifier/README.md

 [Download model weights (Google Drive)](https://drive.google.com/file/d/1HgMOaApCpwK23BYISxEKoiPEMVLL07K1/view?usp=sharing)

 ## Model Architecture
 The classification model is built **from scratch**, meaning the DenseNet-50 architecture was implemented manually in code without using pretrained weights or ready-made models.

+1.Manual Architecture Construction:

+**Implemented from scratch in TensorFlow/Keras**

+**No pretrained weights or transfer learning**

-This custom implementation allows full control over the network design and training process.
+**Complete control over network hyperparameters**

-The model was trained on a balanced dataset of real and fake faces to accurately classify images.
+2.Custom Modifications:

+**L2 weight decay (λ=1e-4) on all convolutional layers**

+**Aggressive 60% dropout after the final dense layer to prevent overfitting**

 ## Streamlit
 **In the Streamlit app, I uploaded a real face image, and the model correctly predicted it as real.**